cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN.md

 ---
-customer: ESA
-customer_long: European Space Agency
-prime_contractor: ACRI-ST
+customer : "ESA"
+customer_long : "European Space Agency"
+prime_contractor : "ACRI-ST"
-image: Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN pict 1.png
+image : "Project-ACRI-ST-ESA-S2 CLOUDS RELIEF SHADES MASK-EN pict 1.png"
-size: small
-name: ESA-S2 Clouds Relief Shades Mask
-title: Mask of clouds and shadows for Sentinel-2
-domains: Image
-department: SPACE
-program: SEOM S2-4Sci Land and Water - Atmospheric corrections for coastal and inland water
-domains: Image
+size : "small"
-summary: "The project aims to develop a chain of atmospheric corrections in a coastal environment, including the detection of clouds and shadows, as well as glitter.
-Integrate the channel into SNAP."
+name : "ESA-S2 Clouds Relief Shades Mask" title : "Mask of clouds and shadows for Sentinel-2" domains : "Image" department : "SPACE" program : "SEOM S2-4Sci Land and Water - Atmospheric corrections for coastal and inland water" summary : "The project aims to develop a chain of atmospheric corrections in the coastal environment, including the detection of clouds and shadows, as well as glitter.
+Integrate the channel into Snap."
 ---

 > __Customer__\: European Space Agency (ESA)